Richard Phillips (chemist): Later life

 He was appointed chemist and curator to the Museum of Economic Geology (later the Museum of Practical Geology, later the Geological Museum), at Charing Cross in 1839 and stayed in this position until his death.

-Richard Phillips married Ann Rickman on 14 April 1807.
-He died on 11 May 1851 at 2 Champion Place, Camberwell and was buried in Norwood Cemetery.
+He married Ann Rickman on 14 April 1807.
+He died on 11 May 1851 in Camberwell and was buried in Norwood Cemetery.

 Other

 He was one of the founding members of the Chemical Society in 1841 and became its president in 1849, holding the position until his death.
 He was also prominent in the British Association.

 Phillips was a Quaker and a friend of Michael Faraday.
 His paternal grandfather was William Phillips, husband of Catherine Payton Phillips, a Quaker travelling Minister (his late second marriage).